GabriFarace/voliItaliaApp-backend/README.md

-# ✈️ Flight Booking Frontend (Angular)
+# ✈️ VoliItalia (Back end)

-This repository contains the frontend application for a flight-booking platform (Italian website) built with Angular.
+This repository contains the backend application for a flight-booking platform (Italian website) built with Java.
 The system supports two types of users:

 1. Normal Users – can register, log in, browse available flights, and book them.